Stainless Steel in WatchesCopyright © David Boettcher 2005 - 2024 all rights reserved.

 In an article in the Journal de Genève on 4 April 1934, Philip Werner, professor at the School of Watchmaking in Geneva, reported progress that had been been made in working with the new material.
 After explaining the difficulties of machining and forming stainless steel, which "at the beginning made them despair", and the processes developed to overcome these difficulties, M. Werner presented the audience with various objects from the watch case factory of Taubert & Fils, successors to the Borgel company, the watch bracelet makers Gay Frères, and the jewellery factory of A. and E. Wenger.

-Taubert & Fils had been working with stainless steel from the late 1920s.
+Taubert & Fils had been working with stainless steel from the early 1930s.
 Because of their advanced watch case manufacturing machinery they were selected to demonstrate the techniques and processes necessary for making watch cases out of stainless steel to the rest of the watch case industry in Geneva.
 The Tauberts had invested heavily in modern machinery for their factory on the Rue des Pêcheries to be able to make watch cases, giving them a technical lead over many other Geneva watch case makers who still used traditional hand craft methods.

 A Taubert advert in 1943 noted that the serial production of stainless steel watch cases was made possible by the move of the old Borgel factory to the current "spacious, light and powerfully equipped" (emphasis added) factory in Plainpalais.

 Staybrite steel had been introduced to the Swiss watch industry in the 1920s by Firth Steel Sales AG, founded in 1919 in Switzerland as a subsidiary of Firth Brown, but until the 1929 crash had received little interest from Swiss watchmakers.
 A combination of financial pressures due to the crash and advertising by the makers of stainless steel promoting it as a new wonder material suitable for the modern age resulted in an interest to use it for watch cases.